When people first discover Regina Christmas Wish List (RCWL), they often have questions.

 Q) WHY DO SO MANY REQUEST GIFT CARDS?

 We recognize that many consider gift cards something of an impersonal gift, the likes of which we wouldn’t consider giving to those we love most.
-However, there’s another way of seeing this.
+However, there’s another way to see this.

 Gift cards provide an unusual privilege to those who request them, the freedom to walk into a store with the ability to browse and then select exactly what they want.
-Many of us take that type of freedom for granted, but you know that special joy there is to shopping for oneself?
-When one seldom gets the chance to do it, the opportunity provided by a gift card feels downright luxurious!
+Many of us take that type of freedom for granted, but you know that special joy there is in shopping for oneself?
+When one seldom has such freedom, the opportunity provided by a gift card feels downright luxurious!

 Q) CAN I GIVE USED ITEMS?

-We know there are many instances when secondhand items are in fantastic shape, even just like new.
+We see many instances when secondhand items are in fantastic shape, even like new.
 However, we typically insist that gifts for RCWL be brand new.
 This allows us to ensure the quality of the gifts being received.
 It also makes an emphatic statement of care to the recipients.
 Individuals and families being featured on this site live much of their lives, making do with charity or hand-me-downs.
-There is something exciting and affirming to opening up a brand-new item that’s been specifically chosen for them.
+There is something exciting and affirming to opening up a brand new item that’s been specifically chosen for them.
 We like helping that happen!

 Q) DO YOU TAKE DONATIONS?

 While RCWL is not a registered charity, it does function as a work of Glen Elm Church of Christ.
-Financial donations toward the development and maintenance of our website can be made through the church.
+If financial donations are made, we will assess needs to determine whether to direct them toward gift-shopping for the current list or toward the ongoing development and maintenance of our website.

 The most common form of support for RCWL is through reading stories and giving gifts.
 However, if you would like to donate items or cash to be used on your behalf, contact us HERE to see what is possible.